And here are some other ideas we’re looking into...

 We want to make it possible for customers to connect their accounts to one another and create a virtual account that will allow them to better manage and contribute to their shared finances — whether that’s two partners, friends sharing a rented flat after moving to a new city, a family running their household or a circle of friends away travelling.

 We’ll be looking to launch our ‘connected accounts’ towards the end of the year, so please get in touch if you would like to give us some feedback about how you effectively manage your shared finances.

 Now that we’ve made banking easy on mobile and features designed to build awareness of how you spend your money and manage it more effectively, it’s hardly surprising that we’ve had a lot of demand to make it available for under-18s.

 It’s a no brainer for us.
-We want to provide a starter account with a set of features designed for young people to learn about managing their money with Starling, and with useful controls for parents to monitor it.
+We want to provide a starter account with a set of features designed for young people to learn about managing their money with Starling, and with useful controls for adults to monitor it.